 - Inline training data.
 Pass

 training_datain the body.
 No Files API, notraining_file. - Fully managed.
 No hyperparameters.
-One base model,
+Train from scratch, or warm-start from any custom or default reflex.

 Quick Start

 Four steps: get a key, create a job, wait for it, classify text.training_data is a Morph extension.
-The OpenAI Python SDK rejects unknown arguments, so pass it through extra_body=.Get an API key
+The OpenAI Python SDK rejects unknown arguments, so pass it through extra_body=.1

 Grab one from the dashboard.